 Enroll in 4 Easy Steps!

-If you have any questions, need assistance or forgot your passowrd:
+If you have any questions or need assistance:

-If you are still unsure on how to enroll into a class, please review our short How to Enroll Video.
+If you forgot your password, reset your password HERE.
+Your username will always be your email address.
+If you are still unsure on how to enroll into a class, please review our short How to Enroll tutorial.

 The first initial chapters of 25 total Nā Kai ʻEwalu chapters are currently available for purchase (pay-as-you-go, chapter-by-chapter).
 You can register and begin at anytime.
 Payment is made via a secure connection to PayPal either via your PayPal account or via credit or debit card.
 Once payment is complete, you are automatically re-directed to the class page and can begin immediately.
 Upon successful completion of a chapter exam, you are eligible to receive a beautiful certificate of completion (one per chapter) via email for each self-directed chapter acknowledging your effort and commitment.